paul-breen/xcsv/README.md

 The package has a general `XCSV` class, that has a `metadata` attribute that holds the parsed contents of the extended file header section and the parsed column headers from the data table, and a `data` attribute that holds the data table (including the column headers as-is).

-The `metadata` attribute is a `dict`, with the following general structure:
+The `metadata` attribute is a dict, with the following general structure:

 ```python
 {'header': {}, 'column_headers': {}}
 ```

-and the `data` attribute is a `pandas.DataFrame`, and so has all the features of the [pandas](https://pandas.pydata.org/docs/index.html) package.
+and the `data` attribute is a pandas DataFrame, and so has all the features of the [pandas](https://pandas.pydata.org/docs/index.html) package.

-The package also has a `Reader` class for reading an extended CSV file into an `XCSV` object, and similarly a `Writer` class for writing an `XCSV` object to a file in the extended CSV format.
+The package also has a `Reader` class for reading an extended CSV file into an XCSV object, and similarly a `Writer` class for writing an XCSV object to a file in the extended CSV format.
 In addition there is a `File` class that provides a convenient context manager for reading and writing these files.

 ### Integrating the package with other software

-Even though the primary focus of the xcsv package is to produce self-describing tabular datasets, it can also read and write serialised JSON views of an `XCSV` object.
-This is most useful when integrating `XCSV` data into some other software workflow.
+Even though the primary focus of the xcsv package is to produce self-describing tabular datasets, it can also read and write serialised JSON views of an XCSV object.
+This is most useful when integrating XCSV data into some other software workflow.

 To customise the integration when reading JSON data, any kwargs supported by `pandas.read_json()` can be passed in `data_kwargs` when calling `Reader.read_as_json()`.
 Similarly when writing JSON data, any kwargs supported by `pandas.DataFrame.to_json()` can be passed in `data_kwargs` when calling `Writer.write_as_json()`.